 Global CFO Signals: By the numbers

-Labor and skills shortages are top of mind among CFOs.
-For CFOs in Belgium, scarce labor is their greatest concern and has been since the second quarter of 2017.
-Japanese executives express similar worries, citing labor shortages at the top of domestic concerns (67 percent).
-Similarly, in the United Kingdom, 44 percent of CFOs report that recruitment difficulties or skills shortages have increased in the last three months.
-Meanwhile, North American CFOs are in a hiring mode, citing hiring expectations of 3.2 percent, a new survey high.
-And in Russia, 73 percent of CFOs expect salaries to increase, a 15-percentage point increase from just six months ago.
+Shortages of skilled labor remain a top concern among CFOs worldwide.
+For CFOs in Belgium, scarce labor ranks as a top concern, with 82% reporting they are at least somewhat worried about their ability to attract and retain the talent they need.
+Similarly, in the United Kingdom, 42 percent of CFOs report that recruitment difficulties or skills shortages have increased in the last three months.
+Meanwhile North American CFOs remain in a hiring mode, citing hiring expectations of 3.2 percent, up from 2.7 percent.
+And in Russia, where more than half of CFOs expect their workforces to remain unchanged, 63 percent expect salaries to increase.

-CFOs have been bracing for interest rate hikes for a while now.
-This quarter, in Australia, 44 percent of CFOs expect interest rates to go up, while a full 90 percent of Belgium’s CFOs predict that interest rates will rise over the next 12 months.
-For UK CFOs, however, interest rate expectations have fallen back from the previous quarter, with 38 percent (down from 47 percent) of CFOs expecting the Bank of England’s base rate to be 1 percent or higher in a year’s time.
-About two-thirds of Russian CFOs, however, believe that the Bank of Russia's key interest rates will decrease.
+What’s in store for interest rates in 2019?
+In Australia, 95 percent of CFOs expect rates to stay the same or go up, while 41 percent of Russian CFOs believe the Bank of Russia’s key interest rate will increase.
+Across North America, 58 percent of CFOs expect the US federal funds rate to rise above 2.5 percent during 2019.
+For UK CFOs, however, interest rate expectations have fallen back from the previous quarter, with 58 percent (down from 84 percent) of respondents expecting the Bank of England’s base rate to be 1 percent or higher in a year’s time.